 In this article, we will try to fix that.
-And since the order of the labors was a matter of dispute since antiquity, we will ignore it (for now) and start with the simplest ones first.
+And since the order of the labours was a matter of dispute since antiquity, we will ignore it (for now) and start with the simplest ones first.

 Hercules and the Nemean lion

 This was the first and probably the most important task, as it defines Hercules as a hero.
 It is the skin of this lion that makes it easy to identify Hercules in ancient art.
-It took him precisely 30 days to finish the task – in other words, the same time that the Sun spends in Leo constellation.
+It took him precisely 30 days to finish the task – in other words, the same time that the Sun spends in the Leo constellation.
 This is also the most commonly quoted connection between the myth and the constellations.

 Hercules and the Cretan bull

 The episode with the Cretan bull is another obvious connection to the zodiac.
-The image of Orion and Taurus on the night sky is one of the most favorites subjects of the Indo-European star-lore in general.
+The image of Orion and Taurus on the night sky is one of the most favourite subjects of the Indo-European star-lore in general.
 There are many other articles here that deal with this subject, so we will move on, to make space for more interesting conclusions.

 Hercules and the Lernean Hydra

 The constellation of Hydra hides an image of a seven-headed snake.
-And the second labor of Hercules was to slay a seven-headed Hydra.
+And the second labour of Hercules was to slay a seven-headed Hydra.
 In some versions of the myth, a giant crab comes to aid the Hydra – a clear allusion to the Cancer constellation.

 But importantly, all of the myths agree on the main story-line, which in short goes as follows: